spectrumx/sds-code/sdk/README.md

 ## Usage Guide

-See [users' readme](./docs/README.md) for information on how to install and use the SDK.
+This is the development README.
+See [users' readme](./docs/README.md) for a guide on how to install and use the SDK.

 ## SDK Development